 France is the queen of orange liqueurs made from the zest of bigaradier (Seville) oranges, although it was the Dutch on Curaçao who first distilled orange peels when they invented spicy Curaçao liqueur.

-A French couple, Jean-Baptiste and Josephine Combier, who ran a confectionerie in Saumur often filled their chocolates with liqueurs, but weren’t satisfied with Curaçao—so they invented the purer, orangier Triple Sec in 1834 using sun-dried peels from the West Indies.
+A French couple, Jean-Baptiste and Josephine Combier, who ran a confectionerie in Saumur, often filled their chocolates with liqueurs, but weren’t satisfied with Curaçao—so they invented the purer, orangier liqueur in 1834, using sun-dried peels from the West Indies.
 They called it Combier Liqueur d’Orange and built a distillery in 1848.

 Today many other firms also make Triple-Sec, perhaps most famously Cointreau.